ezchips/LPR-MobileViT/README.md

 ## License / Acknowledgements

+This project is released under the MIT License.
+It is provided to encourage research, education, and community collaboration in AI-powered residential security systems.

 Code structure and training/eval approach are inspired by:
 - **MultiPath ViT OCR** (ICCKE 2022) – see the architecture and results tables for context.
 - **MobileViT** (ICLR 2022) – see block diagram and mobile performance notes.